 Potomac Edison Completes Inspections and Maintenance Prior to Winter WeatherPreparing Equipment for Colder Weather Helps Enhance Service Reliability

 WILLIAMSPORT, Md., Nov.
-14, 2017 -- In preparation for winter, Potomac Edison, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.
+15, 2018 -- Potomac Edison, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is preparing for winter by conducting inspections and equipment maintenance on weather-sensitive equipment across its service area.

 Helicopter patrols also are completing inspections on approximately 1,400 miles of FirstEnergy transmission lines located in the Potomac Edison service area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
 Any potential reliability issues identified during the inspection may then be addressed.

-In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Potomac Edison tree contractors expect to complete trimming along nearly 3,000 circuit miles of electric lines in 2017.
+Tree trimming throughout the year also helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
+Potomac Edison tree contractors expect to complete trimming along nearly 2,500 circuit miles of electric lines in 2018.

 Potomac Edison, a subsidiary of FirstEnergy Corp., serves about 257,000 customers in seven Maryland counties and 137,000 customers in the Eastern Panhandle of West Virginia.
 Follow Potomac Edison at www.potomacedison.com, on Twitter @PotomacEdison, and on Facebook at www.facebook.com/PotomacEdison.